AdobeDocs/journey-optimizer.en/help/using/content-card/content-card-configuration-sdk.md

 ## Running the sample {#run-sample}

+>[!PREREQUISITES]
+>
-Prerequisite: you need to install node and npm.
+>You need to install node and npm.
 [Refer to this documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 1. Set up local SSL certificates for HTTPS.
 These samples require locally signed SSL certificates to serve content over HTTPS: